Vigor-Tech/privatedocsai_releases/README.md

 *For detailed setup instructions, visit our [Official Documentation](https://www.privatedocsai.com/docs).*

-## 🐛 Bug Reports & Feature Requests

-We use this repository to track issues and hear your feedback!
-If you find a bug or want to request a new feature:

-1. Check the [Issues tab](../../issues) to see if it has already been reported.
-2. If not, click **New Issue**.
-3. Please provide as much detail as possible, including your OS and PrivateDocs version.

 ## 🔒 Security & Compliance

 PrivateDocs AI is designed to meet strict compliance standards (SOC2, HIPAA, GDPR).